Manufacturing, Industrial & Production Line Ergonomics - Northern Ireland

 DSE Regulations 1992 (relevant for manufacturing control rooms and support roles)

-We also apply recognised international standards appropriate to Ergonomics and Human Factors, such as ISO 6385 (Ergonomic principles in the design of work systems), ISO 14738:2002 (Anthropometric requirements for workstation design at machinery) and ISO 11228 series (Manual Handling standards).
+I also apply recognised international standards appropriate to Ergonomics and Human Factors, such as ISO 6385 (Ergonomic principles in the design of work systems), ISO 14738:2002 (Anthropometric requirements for workstation design at machinery) and ISO 11228 series (Manual Handling standards).